 There are many different ways to get your keyword list down to a manageable size, and the choice is largely dependent on your own preference.
 Here are some of the most common parameters used to filter keyword lists:

-The shorter the keyword, the broader the term, the more traffic it will bring, however, the fewer conversions you will get.
-Likewise, the longer your keyword is, the less traffic it will bring, the higher the conversion rate.
+The shorter the keyword, the broader the term, and the more traffic it will bring, however, the fewer conversions you will get.
+Likewise, the longer your keyword is, the less traffic it will bring, and the higher the conversion rate.
 According to our latest study on long-tail keywords, more than 80% of all search queries are 1-4 words long.
-A typical SEO tip to a starting website would be: use long-tail keywords (3+) to rank up and then, while growing into a stronger website, go after both short-tail and long-tail keywords.
+A typical SEO tip for a starting website would be: use long-tail keywords (3+) to rank up and then, while growing into a stronger website, go after both short-tail and long-tail keywords.

 This is the demand for the keyword on search engines.
 Keywords with very low search volume don't bring any noticeable traffic and you may safely remove them from your research.
 Keywords with high search volumes are likely to bring more traffic, but the competition is likely to be more intense.